-The Parent Company recorded a loss of \$387.0 million for the year ended 31 December 2021 (2020: loss of \$49.5 million).
-The increase was primarily attributed to a non cash impairment charge of \$297.9 million.
-This impairment is further described in Note 3.
+The Parent Company recorded a loss of \$3,692.4 million for the year ended 31 December 2022 (2021: loss of \$387.0 million).
+The increase was primarily attributed to a non cash financial guarantee provision of \$2,324.3 million and impairment charge of \$1,149.9 million (2021: \$297.9 million).
+This provision is further described in Note 12.
+Financial Guarantee Liabilities and the impairment is further described in Note 3.
 Investment in Subsidiaries of the Standalone Company Financial Statements.
-This impairment is eliminated in consolidation and therefore has no impact to the Consolidated Results.
+This provision and impairment are eliminated in consolidation and therefore has no impact to the Consolidated Results.